Hikenace56/Flow-calcs-03-2022/README.md

 The first 3 sheet are for raw data collected from using plates with 75%, 100%, and 125% of the cross-section area needed theoretically.
 The next 3 sheet are adjusted for only the part of the flow, and not the entire pressurizing process.
 The results are on the final sheet.

-The updated injector plate CAD is attached.
+The updated injector plate CAD is attached with its drawing.